 How about jewelry?
 These vintage beauties are trying on a different lifesyle as earrings.
 Whether a lighter does't work anymore or isn't being used, this can be one way to keep a vintage or beloved belonging in the family without having it turn into a useless ornament gathering dust on a side table.

 Ever dreamed of owning your own motorcycle?
 Sorry, not that kind of motorcycle, but a toy.
-You could buy one from a toy store, but why waste the plastic and the resources when you could make a pretty nifty motorcycle toy out of a lighter?
+You could buy one from a toy store, but why waste the plastic and the resources when you can make a pretty nifty motorcycle toy out of a lighter?

 How about colorful rings?
 They're bright, blocky, and totally trendy, making great gifts in addition to fun fashion accessories.
-You'll need some crafting skills, but there's a lot of room for creativity when it comes to the shaping and the fill you use at the top (MetalsAndThread, the Etsy creator who made these, uses acrylic for the fill material).
+You'll need some crafting skills, but there's a lot of room for creativity when it comes to the shaping and the fill you use at the top.
+(MetalsAndThread, the Etsy creator who made these, uses acrylic for the fill material.)

 Your lighter might not work anymore, but it can still give light.
 This stunning lamp uses a series of clear lighters strung together to make a colorful jeweled rainbow that adds light, texture, and imagination to a room.
-There are lots of different ways to configure old lighters in lamps, but make sure to consult an electrician for complex projects to make sure they meet electrical code and the wiring is safe.
+There are lots of different ways to configure old lighters in lamps, but make sure to consult an electrician for complex projects to check that they meet electrical code and the wiring is safe.
 For more on cool lighting ideas, check out our coverage of recycled lanterns for summer nights.

 Don't leave it on the beach!
 Did you know that you can use a lighter as a beer bottle opener?
 The base of a lighter can be wedged under the cap for traction in order to pop it off, giving you access to a nice cold brewski.